robert-westenberger/knowledgebase/deep-learning/how-deep-learning-works-under-the-hood.md

 ### NumPy Arrays and PyTorch Tensors
 We generally use PyTorch tensors over NumPy arrays because PyTorch tensors are GPU accelerated, which are critical for deep learning.

+NumPy and PyTorch are both wrappers around compiled objects written and optimized in another language, like C, since python is so slow.